telatin/microbiome-bioinformatics/_posts/2022-02-11-Nextflow-denovo.md

 ### First steps

-Each sample is represanted by a pair of files, and there are some steps that can be linearly (one block after the other), for example the quality filtering, assembly and annotation:
+Each sample is represanted by a pair of files, and there are some steps that can be linearly (one block after the other), for example the quality filtering, assembly and annotation.
+The multiple boxes represents the multiple files to be processed.

 ![Assembly steps]({{ site.baseurl }}{% link assets/images/nf/nextflow2.png %})